 The qualifying medical conditions in Ohio are as follows:

 - Amyotrophic lateral sclerosis

 - Chronic pain

 - Chronic traumatic encephalopathy

 - Huntington’s Disease

 - Sickle cell anemia

-As defined under the medical marijuana rules for Ohio, these are the qualifying conditions that can help you get a cannabis recommendation.
+As defined under the medical marijuana rules for Ohio, these are the qualifying conditions that can help you get a cannabis recommendation and qualify your application for an Ohio weed card.
 You can get your medical condition reviewed by a medical marijuana doctor for a better understanding of marijuana use for your condition.